chibicode/the-prize-research/index.md

 1. <a id="1tsJhQyS"></a>"The cost of labor reforms was growing increasingly extravagant....$100 million in matching gifts." <small>Russakoff, Dale.
 The Prize: Who's in Charge of America's Schools?
 Boston: Houghton Mifflin Harcourt, 2016.
 156-157.
 Print.</small>
 1. <a id="I75urJNb"></a>"Asked afterward if his union was....'Let's pray there's another Zuckerberg.'" <small>Russakoff, Dale.
 The Prize: Who's in Charge of America's Schools?
 Boston: Houghton Mifflin Harcourt, 2016.
 164. Print.</small>
 1. <a id="oeLoV7zZ"></a>"'I've heard the fear that philanthropy in Newark....a hundred million dollars?" <small>Russakoff, Dale.
 The Prize: Who's in Charge of America's Schools?
 Boston: Houghton Mifflin Harcourt, 2016.
 159. Print.</small>
+1. <a id="Y8rMlpqA"></a>"'I did not come here to phase the district out.'" <small>Russakoff, Dale.
+The Prize: Who's in Charge of America's Schools?
+Boston: Houghton Mifflin Harcourt, 2016.
+119. Print.</small>